Haleem

-Haleem is a type of stew that is widely consumed in South Asia, the Middle East and Central Asia.
+Haleem or halim is a type of stew that is widely consumed in South Asia, the Middle East and Central Asia.
 Although the dish varies from region to region, it optionally includes wheat or barley, meat and lentils.
-It is made by blending or mashing the meat in the curry and serving hot with flat breads or on its own.
-The original Haleem, which is different from this variety, is an ancient Iranian dish served with wheat, meat, cinnamon, and sugar that remains popular in Iran to this day.
-Popular variations of haleem include keşkek in Turkey, Afghanistan, Tajikistan, Uzbekistan, Azerbaijan and northern Iraq; harisa in the Arab world and Armenia; halim in Iran, West Bengal, in Mauritius and Bangladesh; and khichra in Pakistan and India.
+It is made by slow cooking the meat in lentils and spices.
+It is served hot with flat breads or on its own.
+Popular variations of haleem include keşkek in Turkey, Tajikistan, Uzbekistan, Azerbaijan and northern Iraq; harisa in the Arab world and Armenia; halim in Afghanistan, Iran, West Bengal, Mauritius, Pakistan and Bangladesh; and Hyderabadi haleem in India.

 Preparation

-Haleem is made of 4 main components:
+Haleem is made of four main components: